TyloRoberts/fosvis/README.md

 # Troubleshooting

-* If everything works except no png is actually created for the diagram it is likely an error that occured with circos as a result of something to do with the data.
+* If everything works except no png is actually created for the diagram it is likely an error that occurred with circos as a result of something to do with the data.
 If this were to occur, look in the ```circos_stdout_and_stderr_log.txt``` to get a description of the error.
 	* e.g. The circos histogram maxes out at 25000 data points, thus setting the ```gc_interval_len``` too low with a large amount of fosmids would result in a circos error.
 	* Note: Within ```circos_stdout_and_stderr_log.txt``` lines starting with 'debug' are supposed to be there and summarize the execution